Sitecore/developer-portal/apps/devportal/data/markdown/pages/learn/getting-started/xm-cloud/tutorials/create-a-component.md

 ---
-title: 'Tutorial: Create your first component'
+title: 'Tutorial: Create your first XM Cloud no-code component'
 description: 'In this tutorial, we will go through the steps to to create a Text Teaser component with a no-code approach using XM Cloud Component builder'
 openGraphImage: 'https://sitecorecontenthub.stylelabs.cloud/api/public/content/21dabc30da2c475a8549640a04885a46?v=18b721db'
 ---